svermeulen/vim-easyclip/README.md

 ### Substitution Operator ###

 Because replacing text is such a common operation, this plugin includes a motion for it (by default mapped to `s` key, for 'substitute').
 It is essentially equivalent to doing a change operation then pasting using the specified register.
-For example, to paste over the word under the cursor you would type `siw`.
+For example, to paste over the word under the cursor you would type `siw`, or to paste inside brackets, `si(`, etc.

 ### What about the default s and m keys?!? ###